-The following tips will help you to get the most satisfaction from your heater system.
+The following tips will help you to get the most satisfaction from your air conditioning and heater system.

-- □ In humid weather, select ₩ DEFROST.
+- □ In humid weather, select ₩ DEF.
 This will help to prevent windshield fogging.
-After a few minutes of operation, you may select another air flow position. - □ To prevent humidity buildup inside your vehicle, always drive with the heater system turned on. - □ Do not put objects under the front seats unless your vehicle is equipped with an underseat storage tray.
-Improperly stored objects will interfere with the flow of air under the seats to the back seat area. - Remove any snow, ice, or leaves from the air intake area at the bottom of the windshield.
+After a few minutes of operation, you may select another air flow position.
+Rotate the control knob to obtain your desired comfort level. - □ To prevent humidity buildup inside your vehicle, always drive with the Air Conditioning and Heater System turned on. - Do not put objects under the front seats that will interfere with the flow of air under the seats to the back seat area of your vehicle. - □ Remove any snow, ice or leaves from the air intake area of your Air Conditioner and Heater System which could block the air intake.
+The intake area is located at the bottom of the windshield.